^

 Diabetes

-Low socio-economic level and young age as a risk factor for gestosis is not recognized by all.
+Low socioeconomic level and young age as risk factors for the development of gestosis are not recognized by everyone.

 Pathogenesis

-Currently, there are various theories of the pathogenesis of gestosis.
-Recent research has made it possible to put forward the theory of SSRM with the formation of PON and the development of endothelial dysfunction, generalized vasospasm, hypovolemia, disturbance of rheological and coagulation properties of blood, microcirculation, water-salt metabolism.
+Currently, there are various theories of gestosis pathogenesis.
+Recent studies have allowed to put forward the theory of SIRS with the formation of PON and the development of endothelial dysfunction, generalized vasospasm, hypovolemia, disturbance of rheological and coagulation properties of blood, microcirculation, water-salt metabolism.

-The most important role in the development of SSRM is a typical pathophysiological process - ischemia-reperfusion, which initially develops in the placenta, and then in vital organs.
-Many researchers note the predominantly immune genesis of placental ischemia associated with factors of immunological aggression from the fetus and a violation of immunological tolerance in the mother.
+The most significant role in the development of SIRS is played by a typical pathophysiological process - ischemia-reperfusion, developing initially in the placenta, and then in vital organs.
+Many researchers note the predominantly immune genesis of placental ischemia, associated with factors of immunological aggression from the fetus and impaired immunological tolerance in the mother.
 The vascular system of the placenta is the primary link for immunological aggression.
-The activation of the complement system, the production of cytokines, in particular, TNF, the release of endotoxin, the activation of platelets, which lead to generalized damage to the vascular endothelium, their spasm and ischemia of vital organs, are recorded.
-Endothelial dysfunction causes an increase in the permeability of histohematic barriers, a decrease in tissue perfusion and the development of the PON syndrome.
+At the same time, activation of the complement system, production of cytokines, in particular, TNF, release of endotoxin, activation of platelets are recorded, which leads to generalized damage to the vascular endothelium, their spasm and ischemia of vital organs.
+Dysfunction of the endothelium causes an increase in the permeability of histohematic barriers, a decrease in tissue perfusion and the development of the MODS syndrome. [ 14 ]

 Pathogenetic disorders in the central nervous system

-In the central nervous system, ischemia is observed, due to cerebral artery vasospasm or cerebral edema, which causes visual disturbances in the form of photophobia, diplopia, scotoma, amaurosis or "veils before the eyes."
-When carrying out EEG, as a rule, stretched, delayed rhythms (in the form of θ- or σ-waves), or sometimes including slowly varying focal activity or paroxysmal adhesions.
+In the CNS, ischemia due to vasospasm of the cerebral arteries or cerebral edema is observed, which causes visual disturbances in the form of photophobia, diplopia, scotoma, amaurosis or "blind spots".
+When performing an EEG, extended, slow rhythms (in the form of θ- or σ-waves) are usually visible, or sometimes including slowly changing focal activity or paroxysmal spikes.

-Headache can occur in 40% of patients with preeclampsia and in 80% - with the subsequent development of eclampsia.
-It can be accompanied by nausea, irritability, a sense of fear and a visual impairment.
+Headache may occur in 40% of patients with preeclampsia and in 80% of patients with subsequent development of eclampsia.
+It may be accompanied by nausea, irritability, a feeling of fear and visual impairment.

 Pathogenetic disorders in the cardiovascular system

-Hypertension, which may be a consequence of vasospasm, is an early precursor of pre-eclampsia.
-At the first stage of the development of the disease, blood pressure does not differ in stability at rest, and depending on fluctuations in blood pressure, the circadian rhythm changes around the 24-hour period.
-Initially, there is no reduction in blood pressure at night, and subsequently observe an inverse relationship when the pressure begins to rise during sleep.
-The sensitivity of the vessels to the circulating adrenaline and norepinephrine, angiotensin II increases.
+Hypertension, which may be a consequence of vascular spasm, is an early precursor to preeclampsia.
+At the first stage of the disease, blood pressure is not stable at rest, and the circadian biological rhythm changes depending on blood pressure fluctuations.
+Initially, no decrease in blood pressure is observed at night, and subsequently an inverse relationship is observed when the pressure begins to rise during sleep.
+The sensitivity of blood vessels to adrenaline and noradrenaline circulating in the blood, and angiotensin II increases.

-In patients with severe gestosis, the volume of plasma decreases, the level of protein in it decreases due to its excretion in the urine and losses through the porous wall of the capillaries.
-There is a decrease in oncotic pressure - indices at the level of 20 and 15 mm Hg with medium and severe forms of the disease, respectively.
+In patients with severe gestosis, there is a decrease in plasma volume and protein levels in it due to its excretion in the urine and losses through the porous wall of the capillaries.
+A decrease in oncotic pressure is noted - indicators at the level of 20 and 15 mm Hg in moderate and severe forms of the disease, respectively.

 Pathogenetic disorders in the respiratory system

-The most severe complication, more often of iatrogenic nature, is AL. The reasons for its development:
+The most severe complication, often of an iatrogenic nature, is OL.
+The reasons for its development are:

-• low oncotic pressure with simultaneous increase in intravascular hydrostatic pressure,
+• low oncotic pressure with a simultaneous increase in intravascular hydrostatic pressure,

 • increased capillary permeability.